Hamster45105/ddgemail-token/README.md

 The app name is optional, however if specified, when the user is required to get the key the button will display `Continue to: App Name` instead of `Get Key -->`

+> :warning: **Note**: It is important that you encode the URL if your own url has parameters in it.
+A site like [URL Encode Online](https://www.urlencoder.io/) should do the trick.

 ## Third Party Services
 To prevent spam and bots, the website uses [hCatpcha](https://www.hcaptcha.com/what-is-hcaptcha-about) (a more privacy friendly alternative to reCaptcha).
 Here are their [terms of service](https://hcaptcha.com/terms) and [privacy policy](https://hcaptcha.com/privacy).